 Anti-corruption policy

-Relevant actors support a democracy led by monarchy.
-However there continues to be a significant polarization of views on the issue of political transformation.
-This divide involves perceptions about democracy itself, with some viewing it in terms of majoritarianism and others not.
+Relevant actors favor a democracy led by the monarchy.
+However, there continues to be significant polarization over the character of the country’s political transformation.
+This divide involves perceptions of democracy itself, with some viewing it as majoritarianism and others rejecting that view.
 Conservative Thais support a superficial form of democracy dominated by a powerful monarchy and managed by the military.
-More progressive Thais want a more embedded democracy with strong political parties.
-This division resulted in two military coups (2006 and 2014) and judicial decisions that forced pro-Thaksin governments from power in 2008 and 2014.
+More progressive Thais want an embedded democracy with strong political parties.
 These divisions have not disappeared and are reflected in Thailand’s lower house and in civil society.
-A second related issue has been that of billionaire Thaksin Shinawatra.
-Elected in a 2001 landslide victory, Thaksin was adored by the poor for introducing welfare/populist policies.
-He and his family continue to be popular today.
-Conservatives fear that his political influence will destroy Thailand’s kingdom.
+A second related issue concerns billionaire Thaksin Shinawatra.
+Conservatives fear that his political influence will destroy the Thai kingdom.
+Thaksin’s Pheu Thai Party formed a coalition government in 2023 and was still in office in 2024.
+However, Thaksin remains despised by conservative groups.
 A third issue pertains to the role of the military in Thai politics.
-After the junta (2014 – 2019), increasing numbers of civilians grew wary of military rule.
-Civilian pressures finally forced an election in March 2019, the results of which were widely believed to be flawed.
+After the end of the junta government (2014 – 2019), an increasing number of civilians grew wary of military rule.
 The subsequent coalition government led by General Prayuth Chan-ocha remained fractured, with each political faction pursuing competing goals.
-Beginning in mid-2020, regular large-scale demonstrations occurred, demanding Prime Minister Prayuth’s resignation and constitutional amendments, specifically to make the Senate an elected body.
-A fourth issue is Prayuth himself.
-The Constitutional Court ruled in 2022 that, though a prime minister can only legally stay in office for eight years, Prayuth could in fact continue in office until 2025 because, despite being in the post since 2014, the latest constitution had only come into force in 2017.
-As a general election approaches in 2023, many Thais are becoming exhausted with Prayuth’s continuing leadership.
-A fifth issue is that of monarchical reform.
-The police, military and courts have repressed protesters demanding such changes.
-Finally, there is the issue of the seemingly endless insurgency in Thailand’s Deep South.
-All six of these conflicts prevent Thailand from achieving consensus on the goals of political development.
+Beginning in mid-2020, regular large-scale demonstrations occurred, demanding Prime Minister Prayuth’s resignation.
+Since taking office in 2023, the Pheu Thai government has introduced legislation in the lower house that would formally weaken the military.
+But such legislation has never passed parliament, and could in any case be voided by another coup.
+A fourth issue concerns monarchical reform.
+As of the time of writing, the police, military and courts have temporarily suppressed the protests that emerged during the 2020 – 2022 period to demand reforms in this area.
+The Move Forward Party was dissolved in August 2024 because it demanded changes to the draconian lèse-majesté law.
+Fifth, there is a growing issue of instability, violence and crime along the Thai-Myanmar border.
+Myanmar is embroiled in civil war, while at times Thai security forces have turned refugees from Burma away.
+Finally, there is the issue of the seemingly endless insurgency in Thailand’s Deep South region.
+All six of these conflicts prevent Thailand from achieving consensus on the country’s appropriate path of political development.

 Almost all leading political actors in parliament and civil society favor a market economy.
-Since the rise of Thaksin Shinawatra in 2001, there has been a general recognition of the need for social welfare policies.
-The post-2019 pro-military Palang Pracharat government (led by Prayuth) has emulated Thaksin to a degree by championing some welfare programs initiated by him.
-There is a conflict over whether there should be more emphasis on strengthening the market economy or even more on social welfare policies (as the pro-Thaksin Pheu Thai party proposes).
-The Progressive Movement and Move Forward Party have spearheaded a drive for more transparency in the national budget.
-Critics of the monarchy (e.g., youthful protest leaders Anon Nampa and Parit Chiwarak) publicly disagree with the generous public budget enjoyed by royal institutions, arguing that this money could be used for more equitable national development.
+Since Thaksin Shinawatra’s rise in 2001, there has been broad recognition of the need for social welfare policies.
+The return of a pro-Thaksin government in 2023 continued this trend, with the state favoring social welfare alongside a market economy.
+The Progressive Movement and Move Forward Party (reincarnated as the People’s Party in August 2024) have spearheaded a drive for greater transparency in the national budget.
+Critics of the monarchy (for example, young protest leaders Anon Nampa and Parit Chiwarak) publicly object to the generous public budget allocated to royal institutions.

 Consensus on goals

-During the period of Thailand’s elected government (2019 – 2023), following a military junta (2014 – 2019), anti-democratic actors continued to hold the most power in Thailand.
-This perpetuated a long historical pattern whereby the monarchy, the king’s Privy Council, the Royal Household, the military (and other security-related bureaucrats) and private sector interests opposed to democratic reform hold sway over the country.
-The government from 2019 to 2023 was a façade democracy, dominated by nondemocratic actors: the Senate had been appointed by the junta, the ruling Palang Pracharat party had been created by the junta, the Election Commissioners had been chosen by the junta, and the prime minister was the former junta leader.
+As the review period closed in early 2025, Thailand appeared to be an electoral regime in which anti-democratic actors continued to hold most power.
+This perpetuated a long historical pattern in which the monarchy, the king’s Privy Council, the Royal Household, the military (and other security-related bureaucrats) and private sector interests opposed to democratic reform have held sway over the country.
+The government from 2019 to 2023 was a facade democracy; the Senate had been appointed by the junta, the ruling Palang Pracharat Party had been created by the junta, the election commissioners and heads of other “independent” monitoring agencies such as the Constitutional Court had been chosen by the junta, and the prime minister was the former junta leader.
+A new Senate was appointed in 2024, but its members were not democratically elected by the people.
 Even when they have been in office, elected civilians have had no genuine control over the monarchy or the military.
 The monarchy possesses complete formal and informal political power over all other political institutions.
 Besides being required to endorse almost all acts of parliament, the monarch can also veto all laws, pardon offenders, dissolve parliament and enact emergency decrees.
 The king’s political involvement generally occurs behind the scenes.
-The king’s Privy Council and Royal Household are also outside the control of democratic forces.
+The king’s Privy Council and Royal Household also sit outside the control of democratic forces.
 The Privy Council chair and Royal Household chamberlains hold significant influence within the armed forces.
 The military’s power was most recently illustrated in its coups of 2006 and 2014.
-Regarding anti-democratic private sector interests, the monarchy’s Crown Property Bureau (CPB) is the majority shareholder in Siam Cement, Christiani and Nielsen, Siam Commercial Bank and other companies.
+Regarding anti-democratic private sector interests, the monarchy’s Crown Property Bureau (CPB) is the majority shareholder in Siam Cement and other companies.
 It has never been audited.
-To ensure continued profits, leading nonroyal private business interests all support the continued domination of Thailand by the monarchy and military.
+To ensure their own continued profits, leading non-royal private business interests all support the continued domination of Thailand by the monarchy and military.

-In Thailand’s Deep South, Malay-Muslim insurgents are not democratic actors, using violence in their struggle against the Thai military, which itself engages in a brutal counterinsurgency.
-The 2017 constitution retains supreme power for the monarch, aided by the military.
-The pro-democracy street protests that began in 2020 and continue in 2023 reignited and remobilized anti-democratic groups both online and offline.
-Some of these groups have continued to hold rallies to counteract the activities of their adversaries.
+In Thailand’s Deep South, Malay-Muslim insurgents are not democratic actors; they use violence in their struggle against the Thai military, which in turn has employed brutal counterinsurgency tactics.
+The 2017 constitution retains supreme power for the monarch, who is aided by the military.

 Anti-democratic actors

 Thailand continues to face three specific political cleavages.
-One is a deep political cleavage based on geography and class, the second is a growing ideological cleavage, and the third pertains to ethnicity and religion.
+The first is a deep cleavage based on geography and class; the second is a growing ideological cleavage; and the third pertains to ethnicity and religion.

-The first is the cleavage between impoverished rural people in Thailand’s populous north/northeast and urban middle-class people, centered predominantly in the capital, Bangkok.
-The military, monarchy and metropolitan businesses adhere to this latter position.
-This cleavage has revolved around support for or against Thaksin Shinawatra, who, as prime minister, implemented several pro-poor policies that specifically appealed to the rural poor.
-Reflecting this cleavage was the mostly rural “Red Shirt” United Front for Democracy against Dictatorship (UDD), contrasting with the predominantly urban “Yellow Shirt” People’s Alliance for Democracy (which later became the People’s Democratic Reform Committee, PDRC).
-All governments since Thaksin have tried to gain support from the lower classes by implementing welfare policies and thus gaining votes from across the geographical class cleavage.
+The first is the cleavage between impoverished rural people in Thailand’s populous north and northeast and the largely urban middle-class people, centered predominantly in the capital, Bangkok.
+The military, monarchy and metropolitan businesses are aligned with the latter population.
+This cleavage has revolved around support for or opposition to Thaksin Shinawatra, who, as prime minister, implemented several pro-poor policies that specifically appealed to the rural poor.
+The return of Thaksin’s Pheu Thai Party to office in 2023 (following its second-place finish in the 2023 election) and its attempt to build a coalition with conservative parties represented efforts to overcome that cleavage.

-With regard to the third (ethnic and religious) cleavage, a long-simmering Malay Muslim insurrection against Thai rule in three Deep South provinces has persevered.
-Prayuth’s post-2019 pseudo-democracy military junta continued negotiations with insurgents while also utilizing force.
-In 2023, incidents of violence in the conflict zone, while continuing, have slightly decreased.
+Regarding the third cleavage (ethnic and religious), a long-simmering Malay-Muslim insurgency against Thai rule in three Deep South provinces has endured.
+The post-2023 Pheu Thai Party governments (first under Srettha Thavisin and then under Paetongtarn Shinawatra) continued to negotiate with insurgents while also using force.
+In 2025, incidents of violence in the conflict zone persisted.

 Cleavage / conflict management